Minorzar/2324_Projet2A_NES/software/PPU/readme.md

 /INT or /VBL (INT for interupt and VBL for VBlank) is , can be also open collecteur

+VEE/VOUT/VCC are the composent voltage, don't care here

+ALE (Address Latch Enable) goes high at the beginning of a PPU VRAM access and it use to latch the lower 8 bits of the PPU address bus.
+After the end it still high during one cycle.

+/SYNC or /RST

 PART in PPU